 We’d usually have a great time and the kids would end up thrilled that we went.
 I’d ask them on the way home, Well are you guys glad we went today?
 With a sheepish look they’d say, Yes dad.
 You were right and we were wrong.
 Thank you for taking us.
 It was really fun!

-Galatians 5:16 says, “…live according to your new life in the Holy Spirit.
+Galatians 5:16 NLT says, “…live according to your new life in the Holy Spirit.
 Then you won’t be doing what your sinful nature craves.”
-There are many times where our flesh and our soulish man (our mind and emotions) want to do the wrong thing or are lazy and don’t want to do anything.
+There are many times where our flesh and our soul (our mind and emotions) want to do the wrong thing or are lazy and don’t want to do anything.
 Our flesh and soul seldom like discipline, or moderation, or doing things that we know are good for us.
-How many times have you thought about getting up and exercising, or reading your Bible and praying, or beginning a diet, only to abandon those thoughts in a very short time?
+How many times have you thought about getting up and exercising, or reading your Bible and praying, or beginning a diet, only to abandon those thoughts in record time?

 Most mornings I will go through an exercise routine.
 Very seldom as I drag my body out of bed, is it excited about jumping into an exercise routine.
 Yet I know I will be glad once I’m done.
 If there were 20 things I should do to start out my day, flossing my teeth would be the last on the list yet I know it’s important and so I do it.

 When I will pay attention and listen, the Holy Spirit will always speak to me or impress me to do the right thing.
 When I obey that leading, then I won’t be doing what my lazy or lustful flesh and mind might cry for.
 God wants you to yield to the Holy Spirit and have your spirit lead your mind, emotions, and flesh.
 When it does, you will be walking in the will of God.
 When we learn to consistently do what our spirit is impressing us to do, then we are learning “..to live according to your new life in the Holy Spirit.”